JavaMoney/jsr354-api/README.md

 - *1.0*    API as defined by JSR 354 Spec.
 - *1.0.1*  API as defined by JSR 354 Spec (Fix: building Java 7 API with Java 7)
+- *1.0.2*  API as defined by JSR 354 Spec (Fix: built with Java 9) - dont use, use 1.0.3 instead!
+- *1.0.3*  API as defined by JSR 354 Spec (Compatible with Java 8, full Java 9 module support)

 [![Built with Maven](http://maven.apache.org/images/logos/maven-feather.png)](http://maven.org/)